supercharge/hapi-google-cloud-functions/README.md

 We used the [Serverless](https://serverless.com/cli/) framework to deploy a Supercharge app in the `playground-google-cloud-functions` repository.
 The Serverless CLI is sweet because it allows you to deploy your app from a single configuration file.

-### Install the `serverless-google-cloudfunctions` Package
+### 1. Install the `serverless-google-cloudfunctions` Package
-When deploying with the Serverless CLI, you need to install the [`serverless-google-cloudfunctions`](https://github.com/serverless/serverless-google-cloudfunctions) plugin.
+When deploying with the Serverless CLI, you need to add the [`serverless-google-cloudfunctions`](https://github.com/serverless/serverless-google-cloudfunctions) package as a dependency to your project.
+Install it from NPM:

 ```bash
 npm i serverless-google-cloudfunctions
 ```

+Then, you must add it as a plugin to your `serverless.yml` file.
+The next step describes this file in more detail.

-### Deploy to a Google Cloud Function
+### 2. Deploy to a Google Cloud Function
+Deploying to Google Cloud from the Serverless CLI needs a keyfile.
+Follow these steps in the Serverless docs to [set up your Google Cloud credentials and generate a keyfile](https://serverless.com/framework/docs/providers/google/guide/credentials#get-credentials--assign-roles).

 Here’s the sample `serverless.yml` used to deploy the app:

 ```yaml